Wednesday, March 2, 2016

 There were bottles of water to drink, bands playing music, and storytellers all throughout the Cemetery.

 It is impossible to hear everyone speak.
-You have to pick and choose who you want to hear and maybe next year get to hear from the character that you missed the year before.
+You have to pick and choose who you want to hear, and next year, get to hear from the character that you missed the year before.

-The proceeds are used in the upkeep of the cemetery and all characters are volunteers.
+The proceeds are used to maintain the Cemetery, and all the characters are volunteers.

-There are many interesting people buried in this cemetery including four former governors.
+Many interesting people are buried in this Cemetery, including four former governors.

 Thomas Bibb